minipub/wordle/README.md

 Players have six attempts to guess a five-letter word

-After every attempts, each letter is marked as either Green, Yellow or Red
+After every attempt, each letter is marked as either Green, Yellow or Red

 Green: letter is correct, and in the correct position

 Yellow: it's in the answer, but not in the right position

 Red: it's not in the answer at all

+**Reference from wiki**

 ## Have A Try